-3.9.3.3 In USPA 2000, 1000, and 500 Division 1, where the draw is full, ie, has 64, 32, or 16 teams.
-If a team withdraws after the draw has been created, then the team can be replaced by a team from the waitlist.
-If no wait list exists, then the top verified WPR-rated team from Division 2 will be invited to join Division 1, if they decline, the next rated team will be invited and so forth.
-If the draw is not full, then no teams will be added to the draw.
+3.9.3.3 After the draw has been created, in Division 1 of USPA 2500, 2000, 1000, and 500, if a player withdraws, their team will be replaced by a team from the waitlist.
+If no wait list exists, then no teams will be added to the draw, and the match is recorded as a walkover.
 The player whose partner withdrew cannot enter the division with a new partner.

-3.9.3.4 In USPA 2000, 1000, 500 Divisions 2,3,4, and all divisions in USPA 250, and 100.
-If a player withdraws from a tournament, they can be replaced by a player not previously entered in the tournament, provided their verified WPR matches the level and division of the tournament.
+3.9.3.4 After the draw has been created, in Divisions 2 - 6 at USPA 2500, 2000, 1000, 500 Divisions, and all divisions in USPA 250 and 100, if a player withdraws from a tournament, their team will be replaced by a team from the waitlist.
+If no wait list exists, they can be replaced by a player who has not previously entered the tournament, provided their ability level, as determined by their USPA Ranking, WPR Rating, and the tournament director, is suitable for the tournament's level and division.

 3.9.3.5 If the withdrawal impacts seeded players or involves draw changes, see the criteria in section 8 for guidance.
+If the team was not seeded, then that team remains in the same place in the draw.